NorthStarUAS/ImageAnalysis/scripts/README.md

   Loosely follow the approach of 6b-delauney5.py.
 Create a per image Delaunay mesh of fitted features.
-This mesh will be a convex hull of features found/matched within each imaage.
+This mesh will be a convex hull of features found/matched within each image.
 Also include proper textures and texture coordinates.
 This should give accurate texture placement and surface elevations for the points in the sparse mesh.